NachoCP/TrainingProgram/docs/0202_frontend.md

 - **UI Layer (Views/Presentation Layer)**: The UI (views) layer is responsible for:
   - Rendering the application’s interface and managing user interactions.
   - Display data fetched by the service or synthetic layer.
-  - Updating the state to swithc between differents views.
+  - Updating the state to switch between differents views.

 ## Architecture/Diagram

-The system works as folows:
+The system works as follows:

 - **(1) (2)**, The client/user interacts with the app layer, which uses the **Factory Pattern** to load the appropriate view based on the current state.